BruceEckel/ThinkingInPython/Markdown/06_PythonForProgrammers.md

 tutorials on Python:
 <http://blog.showmedo.com/2009/04/09/python-tutorials-via-learning-paths/>

-importing properties into a class using the 'import' statement:
+Importing properties into a class using the 'import' statement:
 <http://www.artima.com/weblogs/viewpost.jsp?thread=246483>

-need to talk about abstract base classes (not necessarily here; perhaps a "classes" chapter (which includes the previous note)
+Need to talk about abstract base classes (not necessarily here; perhaps a "classes" chapter (which includes the previous note)